 In her free time, Nikolina enjoys drawing, painting and making stuff, cooking new dishes, reading books, and travelling across Flanders and sometimes further.

 Dora has been showing a great amount of curiosity since her early childhood, constantly questioning and wondering why and how things happen, which has made her a really heavy kid to put up with.
 Although her love for science has started back then, she has become aware of it in the elementary school.
 Discovering the world of biology and chemistry was a real turning point in her life.
 She has started to participate in competitions and school projects where she has met her peers with the same interests.

 She joined the Summer school of science in 2014, as a participant at the S3++ camp, and that is when she definitely confirmed her intention and desire to study molecular biology.
-But her story with the School was not finished in 2014, boosted by all the amazing experiences and wanting to bring back the energy and motivation she gained there, she came back in 2016 and 2017- as a swapshop leader and a technical assistant.
+But her story with the School was not finished in 2014, boosted by all the amazing experiences and wanting to bring back the energy and motivation she gained there, she came back in 2016 and 2017 as a swapshop leader and a technical assistant.
 After organizing S3 2018, she is now back as S3 2019 organizer.